Tagbilaran: Transportation

 Bohol–Panglao International Airport is situated at the Panglao Island southwest of the city.
 It replaced Tagbilaran Airport on November 27, 2018.
-It serves as the principal gateway airport to the rest of the province.
+It serves as the gateway airport to the rest of the province.
 Airlines using the airport serve primarily the Tagbilaran-Manila route, Tagbilaran-Clark route, and also Mindanao.
 The route is served by Cebu Pacific, PAL Express, and AirAsia Philippines using Airbus A319, Airbus A320 and ATR 72 planes.
-Flight time to Manila is approximately 1h:15.

 Healthcare

 The city is served with a mix of public and private health care institutions that also cater to the health needs of the rest of the province.
-Complex major cases and services are sent to nearby Cebu City due to limited facilities.
+Complex major cases and services are sent to Cebu City due to limited facilities.